UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_09.md

 Here is how we can accomplish that.

-This code uses something we’ve never seen before - {} curly brackets.
-These have a special meaning but for now, you only need to concentrate your attention on the fact that the argument `columns` needs to have the
+This code uses something we’ve never seen before - {} curly braces, also called curly brackets.
+These have a special meaning but for now, you only need to concentrate your attention on the fact that the argument `columns` needs to have the format shown on the slide. —
-format:

-`columns={'old column name':'new column name'}`

----

 ``` python
 candy = candy.rename(columns={'available_canada_america':'availability',